d1koder/cookd_app/README.md

 <img src="docs/ERD.final.png" style="zoom:50%;" />

 ## R15 | High Level Components within Cookd

-#### Chefs
+#### Chefs Page New

-When users navigate to this page, a tile list is diplayed of chefs with images of relevant stuff about the chefs. they can save and also write and give ratings for the chefs.
+When users navigate to this page, a tile list is diplayed of all the chefs along with profile pictures and details of the chef.
+Chefs can add their details and edit theri profile if they wish here too.

-#### My accounts
+#### Sign In/Up

-users are prompted to select if theyre signing in as a chef or user accroding to what they signed up an account as. if they have no account they will have the option to signup.
+Users are prompted to sign in and/or sign up.
+They have the option to sign in or create a new profile by first signing up.

-Chefs can upload images, write about their ecepreince and skill set. chefs can update and or delte past posts images etc.
+Chefs can upload images, write about their experience and skill set, while also adding in their hourly price.
+Chefs can update and or delete past posts images etc.

-customers can also create a profile, and have the ability to rate chefs and also comment about their experiences publicly. customers can also delte posts theyve made previously.
+Customers can also create a profile, and have the ability to rate chefs and also comment about their experiences publicly *(In future updates to app)*.
+Customers can also delete posts they've made previously.

-#### Search/browse
+#### Search/Browse

+*(In future app update)*

-users can use the search bar to navigate and browse for chefs and or cuisines theyre intereseted in. users can save facourites etc.
+Users can use the search bar to navigate and browse for chefs and or cuisines theyre intereseted in. users can save facourites etc.

-#### About
+#### Transactions

+Users can automatically see the total cost displayed in front of them, after they've selected a paticular chef with specific dates/times.
+This is calculated within the Model using ruby methods, linked by the Orders and Chefs table.

 ## R16 | 3rd Party service details used by CooKd

-- Heroku:
+#### Heroku:

 - A cloud platform or PaaS.
 Used by developers to quickly deploy web apps to market using a simple hassle-free platform .

-- AWS:
+#### AWS:

 - A low cost infrastructure platform in the cloud and on-demand, that is Secure, Open & Flexible, and Agile.
   - S3 was used for storage when users upload their images.
   - IAM is used by the Cookd app to help manage individual user access to the S3 storage.
 It allows programtic access to services by AWS.

-- PostgreSQL:
+#### PostgreSQL:

 - The database management system, which is open source and free to use.
 It can also be known as just Postgres.
 It works as a relatioknal SQL databse.

-- Gems:
+#### Gems:

 - Devsie facilitates the password requirements and email verification proceses within the app.
 This Gem is responsible for authenicating and authorising users of the Cookd Web Application.

 ## R17 | Describe your projects *models* in terms of the relationships (active record associations) they have with each other

-Rails supports six types of associations:
+Rails supports six types of associations.
+Cookd App employs several of the below associations :

 - `belongs_to`
 - `has_one`